Judge to lift restrictions on Florida voter registration

 U.S. District Judge Robert Hinkle temporarily prohibited Florida in May from enforcing parts of the law that tightened deadlines for groups conducting voter registration drives to submit registration forms.

-In a ruling on Wednesday, Hinkle said he would grant a permanent injunction against the law’s provisions if the case is not appealed to a higher court.
-The state of Florida and civic groups have agreed not to appeal the ruling.
+In a ruling on Wednesday, Hinkle said he would grant a permanent injunction against the law’s provisions when a federal appellate court dismisses an appeal by Florida or sends the case back to him.

+According to court documents, Florida state officials filed a notice it would appeal but then moved to withdraw it.

 The case is among several legal battles over voting laws that have played out in Florida, which is expected to be a key swing state in November’s presidential election.

-The law has been challenged by civic and voting rights groups, including the League of Women Voters and Rock the Vote.
+The election law’s regulations on voter registration groups were challenged by civic and voting rights groups, including the League of Women Voters and Rock the Vote.

 “This order is a decisive victory for Florida voters,” Lee Rowland, a lawyer for the Brennan Center for Justice, a plaintiff in the case, said in a statement.

-Note: (This story is corrected that judge’s ruling will be issued when appeal is dismissed)